Coaching Code of Conduct

 • Follow Knottingley Canoe Club and Paddle UK’s safeguarding policies at all times.

-• Report any concerns about a participant’s welfare immediately to the appropriate safeguarding officer.
+• Report any concerns about a participant’s welfare promptly to the Club Welfare Officer or another appropriate club officer.

-• Ensure that any physical contact is necessary, appropriate, and consensual.
+• Ensure that any physical contact is necessary, appropriate, explained and consensual.

 3. Professional Standards